Call Me Madam: Productions

-Call Me Madam returned to the New York stage for the first time since its original Broadway run via the New York City Center Encores! semi-staged concert version—with Tyne Daly headlining a cast including Walter Charles as Cosmo Constantine, Lewis Cleale as Kenneth and Melissa Errico as Princess Maria.
-Presented in February 1995 as the inaugural production of Encores! second season, Call Me Madam was lauded as the company's first hit production.
-Encores! would present a fully-staged production of Call Me Madam in February 2019, with Carmen Cusack headlining a cast which included Darrell Hammond as Grand Duke Otto, Carol Kane as Grand Duchess Sophie, Stanley Wayne Mathis as Senator Borckbank, Randy Rainbow as Sebastian Sebastian, and Lauren Worsham as Princess Maria.
+Call Me Madam returned to the New York stage for the first time since its original Broadway run via the New York City Center Encores! semi-staged concert version, with Tyne Daly headlining a cast including Walter Charles as Cosmo Constantine, Lewis Cleale as Kenneth and Melissa Errico as Princess Maria.
+Presented in February 1995 as the inaugural production of the Encores! second season, Call Me Madam was lauded as the company's first hit production.
+Encores! presented a fully-staged production in February 2019, with Carmen Cusack headlining a cast that included Darrell Hammond as Grand Duke Otto, Carol Kane as Grand Duchess Sophie, Stanley Wayne Mathis as Senator Borckbank, Randy Rainbow as Sebastian Sebastian and Lauren Worsham as Princess Maria.

-Call Me Madam had its premiere regional theatrical engagement at the Dallas State Fair in August 1952: with Joan Blondell headlining and Russell Nype reprising his Broadway role, the cast also included William LeMassena as Pemberton Maxwell, Michael Pollock as Sebastian Sebastian and Gene Raymond as Cosmo Constantine.
-In 1959 Constance Bennett would headline a production of Call Me Madam, featuring Wilbur Evans as Cosmo Constantine, which played engagements at the Camden County Music Fair and at the Storrowtown Music Fair.
-Also in 1959 Penny Singleton would headline a 1959 production by the St. Louis Municipal Opera Theatre in which both Russell Nype and Pat Harrington, Sr. reprised their Broadway roles.
-Wilbur Evans would reprise the role of Cosmo Constantine in a 1963 production headlined by Martha Raye which played engagements at the Valley Forge Music Fair and at the Storrowtown Music Fair, with Kenneth Gibson being played by James Kirkwood.
-Margaret Whiting, who headlined a 1961 production of Call Me Madam which played engagements in Boston and New Jersey, would in 1966 headline the play's Melody Top summer stock production in Milwaukee which featured Tommy Sands as Kenneth Gibson.
+Call Me Madam had its premiere regional theatrical engagement at the Dallas State Fair in August 1952, with Joan Blondell headlining and Russell Nype reprising his Broadway role.
+The cast also included William LeMassena as Pemberton Maxwell, Michael Pollock as Sebastian Sebastian and Gene Raymond as Cosmo Constantine.
+In 1959, Constance Bennett headlined a production featuring Wilbur Evans as Cosmo Constantine that played engagements at the Camden County Music Fair and the Storrowtown Music Fair.
+Also in 1959, Penny Singleton headlined a production by the St. Louis Municipal Opera Theatre in which both Russell Nype and Pat Harrington Sr. reprised their Broadway roles.
+Wilbur Evans reprised the role of Cosmo Constantine in a 1963 production headlined by Martha Raye that played engagements at the Valley Forge Music Fair and at the Storrowtown Music Fair, with Kenneth Gibson played by James Kirkwood.
+Margaret Whiting, who headlined a 1961 production that played in Boston and New Jersey, in 1966 headlined the play's Melody Top summer stock production in Milwaukee that featured Tommy Sands as Kenneth Gibson.

-Jo Anne Worley, who headlined the 1987 Pasadena Convention Center production of Call Me Madam, would also headline a semi-staged concert version mounted in 2001 at the Auditorium Theatre (Chicago) with Malcolm Gets as Kenneth Gibson and Fred Willard.
-Leslie Uggams would headline a revival of Call Me Madam mounted at the Paper Mill Playhouse, Millburn, New Jersey, in April–May 1996: the additional cast included J. B. Adams as Henry Gibson/ Grand Duke Otto, Mark Baker as Pemberton Maxwell, and Vanessa Dorman as Princess Maria.
-In September 2000 Call Me Madam was mounted at the UCLA Freud Playhouse with Karen Morrow headlining a cast which included Robert Mandan as Pemberton Maxwell, Michael Nouri as Cosmo Constantine, Hugh Panaro as Kenneth Gibson, and Michael Tucci as Congressman Wilkins.
+Jo Anne Worley, who headlined the 1987 Pasadena Convention Center production of Call Me Madam, also headlined a semi-staged concert version mounted in 2001 at the Auditorium Theatre (Chicago) with Malcolm Gets as Kenneth Gibson and Fred Willard.
+Leslie Uggams headlined a revival mounted at the Paper Mill Playhouse in Millburn, New Jersey in April–May 1996.
+The additional cast included J. B. Adams as Henry Gibson/Grand Duke Otto, Mark Baker as Pemberton Maxwell and Vanessa Dorman as Princess Maria.
+In September 2000, Call Me Madam was mounted at the UCLA Freud Playhouse with Karen Morrow headlining a cast that included Robert Mandan as Pemberton Maxwell, Michael Nouri as Cosmo Constantine, Hugh Panaro as Kenneth Gibson and Michael Tucci as Congressman Wilkins.